thomasekyle/jekyll-now/_posts/2017-9-17-Weird-but-in-a-good-way.md

 to that distribution.
 I am still getting used to the keyboard, but I do not dislike as much as I did yesterday.
 I haven't had any issues with speed today.
 There were some issues yesterday with visual studio, but they were do to a malfunctioning safari.
 I fixed the issue and started using it early this morning and it was fine.
-I stiil need to get the hang of using command button instead of the ctrl for various functions, but I believe that will come will a little bit of time.
+I still need to get the hang of using command button instead of the ctrl for various functions, but I believe that will come will a little bit of time.